NIEHS/GIBOOST/README.md

 **To address these limitations, we introduce GIBOOST, a novel AI tool designed to enhance the visualization and interpretability of high-dimensional single-cell data.
 GIBOOST integrates optimized information from various dimensionality reduction methods (DRM), ensuring alignment with the cluster sensitivity metric called the Gradient Boosting Classifier Index (GI), which aims to minimize variance and bias in the original data**

-**For example, by integrating Separably clustered information and spatially clustered information, from different methods, we can enhance visualization by providing a combined Separably and spatially clustered information.**
+**For example, by integrating Separably clustered information and spatially clustered information, from different methods, GIBOOST enhances visualization by providing a combined Separably and spatially clustered information.**

 ![](Figure/Figure_1.png)